t54-labs/t54-labs-docs/docs/Overview/getting-started.md

   Set up a full local instance of the t54 backend.
 Ideal for full-stack developers who want to simulate the full ledger system.

 * **Integrate payments into your AI agent →** [tLedger Agent Toolkit](../docs/tledger-toolkit)\
-  Install our Python package and embed TLedger payment APIs directly into your agent codebase.
+  Install our Python package and embed tLedger payment APIs directly into your agent codebase.

 * **Understand key endpoints and workflows →** [API Schema & Endpoints](../docs/api-schema-endpoints)\
-  Learn how projects, agents, accounts, and payments are structured in TLedger.
+  Learn how projects, agents, accounts, and payments are structured in tLedger.